visit-dav/visit/src/doc/using_visit/Plots/PlotTypes/VolumePlot.rst

 Serial and Parallel Rendering Options:

-When rendering in Serial and Parallel the data must be on rectilinear grid which often requires the data to be resampled.
+When rendering in Serial and Parallel the data must be defined on a rectilinear grid, which often requires the data to be resampled.
 The user may select one the following options:

 ``No Resampling``: Do not resample the data.